isheejong/CloudNative-VBCS/MobileApp/MOB_PART_1.md

-# Building a ''*myTravel*'' Mobile App with Oracle Visual Builder Cloud Service
+# Oracle Visual Builder Cloud Service 를 이용하여 ''*myTravel*'' 모바일 앱 개발

 In this lab you’ll create an application that automates a process of approving travel requests that is currently done in spreadsheets.
 You will also call a public REST service and incorporate the results into your application.